IonutMorariu/fullstack-template/README.md

 ## Attention!

 This are my first steps into docker/docker-compose land as I'm learning my ways into containerized web development.
-Therefore there will be a lot of mistakes and wrongdoings, if you find and mistake please let me know or submit a PR and I will be more than happy to include it.
+Therefore there will be a lot of mistakes and wrongdoings, if you find any mistake please let me know or submit a PR and I will be more than happy to include it.

 ## TODO/Missing